Although snack cravings decrease with a high-fat diet, it doesn’t happen overnight. Plus, some situations call for a snack.

-Anchovy rings with capers can equally make a good keto-friendly snack on the go.
+Anchovy rings with capers can make an excellent keto-friendly snack on the go.

 30. MCT Oil

 MCT stands for medium-chain triglycerides.
-Since these are medium-chain fatty acids, your body can convert into ketones incredibly quickly to boost your energy level.
+Since these are medium-chain fatty acids, your body can quickly convert them into ketones to boost your energy level.

 Although they come from coconut oil, the fatty acids in MCT oil can be up to six times more effective at producing ketones.